📝 Topics Covered

 def scan(self, document):

-4.9 Dependency Inversion Principle
+D: Dependency Inversion Principle (DIP)

-It states that the high-level module must not depend on the low-level module, but they should depend on abstractions.
+High-level modules should not depend on low-level modules.
+Both should depend on abstractions.

-Abstractions should not depend on the details whereas the details should depend on abstractions.
+Additionally, abstractions should not depend on details; details must depend on abstractions.
+Depend on abstractions, not on concretions.

 from abc import abstractmethod